Periodontal Therapy – Rock Hill, SC

 Keeping Your Gums Healthy with Expert Care

 While your gums may not receive as much attention as your teeth do, they’re still important to the health and appearance of your smile.
 Your gums play an important role in supporting your teeth, but their health can also affect your overall wellbeing.
-Gum disease, also known as periodontitis, can contribute to various oral and overall health problems.
-Thankfully, Dr. Coombs and Dr. Ross offer expert periodontal therapy in Rock Hill to treat gum disease and prevent it in the future.
+Gum disease, also known as periodontal disease, can contribute to various oral and overall health problems.
+Thankfully, Dr. Coombs and Dr. Ross offer expert periodontal therapy in Rock Hill, SC to treat gum disease and prevent it in the future.

 What is Gum Disease?

 Gum disease is an infection and inflammation of your gums and supportive tissue.
 This disease is usually caused by plaque and tartar buildup resulting from poor oral healthcare.
 The earliest stage, gingivitis, typically shows up as bleeding, puffy, tender, or red gums.
 This stage can be completely reversed by a good oral healthcare routine and regular visits to our dental office for checkups and cleanings.
 Call our dental office today if you notice any of these symptoms:

 - Gums that bleed when brushing or flossing

 - Loose teeth

 Why is Gum Disease So Serious?

 While the mild symptoms that are caused by gingivitis can be reversed, if left untreated, gum disease can cause damage to your gums, supportive tissue, and even tooth loss.
 Additionally, gum disease has been linked to an increased risk of overall health problems like cardiovascular disease, stroke, diabetes, cancer, and Alzheimer’s.
 The sooner you can schedule an appointment for treatment, the more likely you are to avoid some of these more serious health risks.

 Dr. Coombs and Dr. Ross offer 3 different options for gum disease treatment in Rock Hill: